 Named Faculty Positions

-An ongoing Michigan Tech fundraising effort is to further the tradition of faculty excellence by providing endowed chairs and professorships, faculty development funds, visiting lectureships, and research support for current and prospective faculty.
+Be part of Michigan Tech's ongoing effort to raise funds that further our tradition of faculty excellence by providing endowed chairs and professorships, faculty development funds, visiting lectureships, and research support for current and prospective faculty.

 Endowed Chairs and Professorships